SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Experiments

 \subsection{Comparing with State-of-the-art Methods}

-\paragraph{Tasks.} We evaluate \name{} under two types of spatial conditions: (1) coarse geometry and (2) detailed geometry, using simple geometric primitives and full object meshes, respectively. \paragraph{Baselines.} We compare \name{} to state-of-the-art baselines for the task of 3D-conditioned object generation.
-We compare to \textit{Spice-E}~\citep{sella2023spic}, which fine-tunes Shap-E~\citep{jun2023shap} to support \emph{cuboid} primitives as spatial guidance for 3D object generation.
-Since Spice-E is based on the \emph{Shap-E} model~\citep{jun2023shap}, to allow a fairer comparison we implement its correspondent for Trellis~\citep{xiang2024structured}, which we will refer to as \nameCross{}.
-We provide more details on its implementation and training in the Appendix.
-Note that \textit{Spice-E} provides a separate checkpoint for shape stylization, which is used to evaluate the method on mesh conditioning, as it lead to better results.
-In addition, we also compare to Coin3D~\citep{dong2024coin3d}, which uses the shape-guidance to first generate a single view of the desired 3D asset, then leverage a Multi-View-Diffusion model to generate consistent multiple views, and finally extract the 3D representation using a volumetric-based score distillation sampling.
+\paragraph{Tasks.} We evaluate \name{} under two types of spatial conditions: (1) coarse geometry and (2) detailed geometry, using simple geometric primitives and full object meshes, respectively.

+\paragraph{Baselines.} We compare \name{} to state-of-the-art baselines for the task of 3D-conditioned object generation.
+We evaluate against Spice-E \citep{sella2023spic}, which fine-tunes Shap-E \citep{jun2023shap} to support cuboid primitives as spatial guidance.
+To ensure a fairer comparison between backbones, we implement a corresponding version for Trellis \citep{xiang2024structured}, which we refer to as \nameCross{}; details on its implementation and training are provided in the Appendix.
+We note that Spice-E utilizes a separate checkpoint for shape stylization when evaluating mesh conditioning, as it yields superior results.
+Additionally, we compare to Coin3D~\citep{dong2024coin3d}, which leverages shape guidance to first generate a single view of the desired 3D asset, then uses a fine-tuned multi-view diffusion model to generate consistent views, and finally extracts the 3D representation via volumetric-based score distillation sampling.

+\paragraph{Datasets.} To evaluate how various approaches handle geometric conditioning, we construct a dataset comprising original meshes, their respective geometric primitive decompositions, and corresponding textual descriptions.
+This dataset allows for a two-fold evaluation: assessing methods on mesh-conditioned generation using the original assets and on shape-conditioned generation via the primitives.
+To measure both generation and generalization performance, our evaluation spans two ShapeNet \citep{chang2015shapenet} categories (chairs and tables) included in the Spice-E training set, alongside objects from the Toys4K \citep{stojanov2021using} dataset, which remain unseen by all methods during training.
+We utilize SuperDec \citep{fedele2025superdec} to decompose the 3D assets into superquadrics and employ Gemini on rendered views to generate textual descriptions for the ShapeNet assets.
+For the Toys4K objects, we adopt the textual descriptions provided by Trellis.